Daniel Andersson (footballer, born 1977): Coaching career

-Andersson was appointed as one of three new assistant managers at Malmö FF along with Jörgen Pettersson and Simon Hollyhead on 29 October 2011.
-His focus was primarily on the defensive side of training at first and helping former manager Rikard Norling with picking the starting eleven.
-On 9 January 2014, Andersson assumed the role of director of sports at the club, taking over the position from Per Ågren who was stepping down.
+Andersson was appointed as one of three new assistant managers at Malmö along with Jörgen Pettersson and Simon Hollyhead on 29 October 2011.
+His focus was primarily on the defensive side of training at first and helping former manager Rikard Norling pick the starting eleven.

-On 14 May 2018, Andersson took over as the caretaker manager at Malmö FF, following the sacking of Magnus Pehrsson; as the club was placed 10th in the league after nine rounds.
+On 14 May 2018, Andersson took over as the caretaker manager at Malmö, following the sacking of Magnus Pehrsson; as the club was placed 10th in the league after nine rounds.

+Executive career

+On 9 January 2014, Andersson assumed the role of sporting director at Malmö, taking over the position from Per Ågren who stepped down.

 Personal life

-Daniel Andersson is the son of Roy Andersson and the younger brother of Patrik Andersson, all three of them being some of the most successful players in Malmö FF.
-A notable fact is also that all three have played centre back and have been team captain of Malmö FF.
+Daniel Andersson is the son of Roy Andersson and the younger brother of Patrik Andersson, all three of them being some of the most successful players in Malmö.
+A notable fact is also that all three have played centre back and have been team captain of Malmö.